emiresenov/emiresenov.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I am a PhD student in Electrical Engineering at Chalmers University of Technology.
+I am a PhD student in electrical engineering at Chalmers University of Technology.
 My research focuses on machine learning with applications in high voltage engineering.

 Previously, I was a master's student in data science at Uppsala University, specializing in machine learning and statistics.
 I did my master's thesis at the Division of Solar Cell Technology where I developed automation- and machine learning methods for a self-driving magnetron sputtering lab.